vippsas/management-api/management-api-guide.md

 }
 ```

-The `orgno` is included to make it possible to find out the merchant that is associated with an MSN.
+The `businessIdentifier` is included to make it possible to find out the merchant that is associated with an MSN.
 This is useful when only the MSN is known.

 Future versions of the API will _probably_ return more information,